-Talking about issues can bring clarity to a relationship.
+Talking about issues can bring clarity to a relationship and help you learn how to deal with conflict in a relationship.
 Be aware of your language though.
 Just because you are talking about something, doesn’t mean that you should let it out whichever way you feel like it.
 Do consider your partner’s feelings and try wording your thoughts in a simple, concise and easy to understand manner.

 When this is put together the right way, your talk about issues will turn into talk about solutions.